ahmad5521/SQL-NIN-Validator/README.md

 # SQL-Validator
 SQL-Validator
+# isValidNIN

-This is a validation example to check is the NIN(national id), Iqama, MOI(company number) is currect or not
+This is a validation function to check is the NIN(national id), Iqama, MOI(company number) is currect or not
+# isValidEnglishText
+This is a validation function to check is is the input is englisg
+# isValidArabicText
+This is a validation function to check is is the input is arabic